 – For (e)mailshots, to keep you informed about future concerts or other events, or about becoming a Friend or a member of our choir.

 – Your bank details (when provided) are only used to directly pay your expenses and/or fees as appropriate.

-We will not share your personal information with third parties unless we are required by law to do so.
+We will never share your personal information with third parties unless we have your permission or if we are required by law to do so.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect and use.
 Examples of these are such as password protection, standard banking security for bank details, etc.

 Retention of data

 Our policy is to review all data held on individuals at least every two years and remove data where we no longer have a legitimate reason to keep it.

 Controlling your personal information